ibexa/documentation-developer/docs/extending/content_tabs_switcher.md

 # Add tab switcher

-Tabs switcher allows to separate default Fieldtypes in the Content Type from the Fieldtypes that enrich/enhance the content with new functionalities.
+Tabs switcher allows separating the default Fieldtypes in the Content Type from the Fieldtypes that enhance the content with new functionalities.
-For example, SEO or Taxonomy, as these are not typical Fieldtypes but a fieldtypes which handle functionality for the whole Content object.
+The best example of such Fieldtype are SEO or Taxonomy, as these are not typical Fieldtypes but a Fieldtypes that handle functionality for the whole Content object.

 The following example shows how to add a Meta tab with automatically assigned Taxonomy Fieldtype.